Fence dying

 Inspect the Fence

-Carefully examine the entire fence, looking for signs of damage, rot, or instability.
-Note any problem areas that need attention.
+Carefully examine the entire fence, looking for signs of damage, rot, or structural issues.
+Pay close attention to the posts, rails, and any areas in contact with the ground.

 2. 2